On the multi-stage shortest path problem under distributional uncertainty

-\looseness-1 First, we observe that both performance metrics (\ref{eq: relative gap 1}), (\ref{eq: relative gap 2}) and the solution times increase in the number of the auxiliary expectation constraints.
-In fact, augmenting the set of constraints provides more information for the user and, thus, improves the quality of both adaptive decisions and the constraint verification procedure.
-For example, for $|\mathcal{L}| = 5$ and the acyclic graphs the total profit $\rho_1 + \rho_2$ obtained by the user is about $22\%$ on average.
-Also, the relative gaps (\ref{eq: relative gap 1}) and (\ref{eq: relative gap 2}) are of the same order for the acyclic and general graphs; see Tables \ref{tab: results for acyclic} and \ref{tab: results for general} for fixed $|\mathcal{L}|$.
-The latter observation can be explained by a similar construction of test instances for acyclic and general graphs, respectively.
+The observations from our computational results can be summarized as follows: \begin{itemize} \item Augmenting the set of auxiliary constraints provides more information for the user and, thus, improves the quality of both adaptive decisions and the constraint verification procedure.
+For example, for $|\mathcal{L}| = 5$ and acyclic graphs the total profit $\rho_1 + \rho_2$ obtained by the user is about $22\%$ on average. \item The multi-stage problem (\ref{multi-stage DRSPP}) becomes more computationally complex for general graphs and with the increase of $|\mathcal{L}|$.
+This fact is rather intuitive as the number of variables and constraints in (\ref{multi-stage DRSPP}) is exponential in $|\mathcal{L}|$ and increases for general graphs. \end{itemize}

-As expected, the multi-stage problem (\ref{multi-stage DRSPP}) becomes more computationally complex for general graphs and with the increase of $|\mathcal{L}|$; recall the form of non-anticipativity constraints (\ref{cons: non-anticipativity acyclic}) and (\ref{cons: non-anticipativity general}).
-We also recall that the number of feasible attacker's responses is exponential in $|\mathcal{L}|$, which yields that the number of variables and constraints in the MIP reformulation (\ref{MIP reformulation}) increases exponentially with the increase of $|\mathcal{L}|$.
-As a result, even for graphs of a moderate size we may handle only problems with a relatively small number of auxiliary constraints.

-\textbf{Dependence on the sample size.} In this experiment we consider acyclic graphs and explore how the quality of dynamic decisions and solution times depend on the sample sizes $\widehat{n}$ and $\widetilde{n}$; recall Table \ref{tab: parameters}.
-In particular, let $h = r = 3$ and $|\mathcal{L}| = 5$.
+\textbf{Dependence on the sample size.} In this experiment we consider acyclic graphs and explore the value of parameters $\widehat{n}$ and $\widetilde{n}$.